MurphyPone/murphypone.github.io/src/content/information-theory.md

 ### Distance

-- The **distance** of an error correcting code is the measurement of error resilience quantified in terms of how many errors need to be introduced to cofuse one codeword with another
+- The **distance** of an error correcting code is the measurement of error resilience quantified in terms of how many errors need to be introduced to confuse one codeword with another
 - The minimum distance of a code $C$ denoted $\Delta(C)$ is the minimum Hamming distance between two distinct codewords of $C$:

 $$